naruaika/school-projects/repair-shop/README.md

 ## Developer notes

-- This application uses the Indonesian language as it was first developed using local case studies.
+This application uses the Indonesian language as it was first developed using local case studies.
-- The `kata_sandi` (aka `passwod`) column in `pengguna` (aka `users`) table in the database is not hashed for convenience only.
-  - To login as admin, please use `A001` for the ID and `admin01` for the password.
-  - To login as cashier, please use `K001` for the ID and `kasir01` for the password.